It’s all about the (creative) details: from architect-designed beds to a world-class collection of contemporary art.

 Nature is a constant focal point.
 Stepping inside the sunlight-filled retreat, the purity of the clean-lined structure is tempered by warm expanses of cedar wood and an ever-changing tableau of forest views through the windows.
 Ban’s signature use of paper is found in the elegant rolls of his tube and birch plywood Carta chairs; the bespoke cardboard tube bed headboards; the amenity carts in the bathrooms; and the minimalism of his circular Paper Taliesin lamps.

 It’s hard to resist slowing down.
-The ten guestrooms are meditative havens of natural wood, high ceilings and simple furnishings, each with a private balcony or garden.
+The 11 guestrooms are meditative havens of natural wood, high ceilings and simple furnishings, each with a private balcony or garden.
 Echoing the building’s curvilinear form, wooden desks flow beneath windows, alongside industrial-style lighting and bespoke white bedding and towels by world-class Ploh.

-Woven into the fabric of SSH is the theme of “social hospitality” – as reflected in The Grand Room, the heartbeat of the hotel.
+Woven into the fabric of SSH is the theme of “social hospitality” – as reflected in the Grand Room, the heartbeat of the hotel.
 A semi-circular space filled with natural light, an abstract Hiroshi Sugimoto photograph sits alongside a fireplace, seasonal flower arrangements and a sociable dining table.

 The Library is a place of quiet retreat.
 Here, guests can sip rare Karuizawa whiskies and leaf through hundreds of art and architecture books (or vintage superhero DC comics).